Virginia Drivers License: What Your Teen Needs to Know

 • when a licensed driver who is at least 21 years old is in the seat beside you

-• in cases of emergency.
+• in cases of emergence

-Passenger restrictions do not apply to family members.
+• Passenger restrictions do not apply to family members.

 momandteeniStock-119361625

 After these restrictions are lifted, the maturity of your son or daughter should determine the number of passengers you allow while they are driving or riding with a friend.
-They may be kids just being kids, but if you're not sure about your teen's behavior or their friends while driving a car, you may want to hold off on numbers of peer passengers a little longer.
+They may be kids just being kids, but if you're not sure about your teen's behavior or their friends while driving a car, you may want to hold off on allowing a number of peer passengers a little longer.

 teens2iStock-520844966